eduardoflorendo/salus-telemetry-envoy/README.md

 ### IntelliJ Run Config

-If you haven't already, clone the [telemetry-core](https://github.com/racker/rmii-telemetry-core) repo.
-For the following example, the core repo is cloned next to the envoy repo.
+If you haven't already, clone the [telemetry-bundle](https://github.com/racker/salus-telemetry-bundle) repo.
+For the following example, the bundle repo is cloned next to the envoy repo.

 When using IntelliJ, install the Go plugin from JetBrains and create a run configuration by right-clicking on the `main.go` file and choosing the "Create ..." option under the